Last Updated on December 12, 2022

 Visa Fee for U.S. Citizens: $20 (valid for 180 days)

-At the end of 2014 on-arrival visas were phased out in Turkey and all foreigners must now obtain their Turkish visa from any Turkish Embassy or Consulate, or from the e-Visa application system, depending on eligibility.
-(U.S. citizens traveling to Turkey by cruise ship are allowed to enter Turkey without a visa for a maximum period of 72 hours.)
+After on-arrival visas were phased out in Turkey, all foreigners must now obtain their Turkish visa from any Turkish Embassy or Consulate, or from the e-Visa application system, depending on eligibility.
+(U.S. citizens traveling to Turkey by cruise ship are also allowed to enter Turkey without a visa for a maximum period of 72 hours.)

 Additional information: Embassy of Turkey; U.S. Department of State